fabrizio-costabile/Backpropagation/readme.md

 backpropagation.learn(dataSet, 1, 0);
 double[] predictions = backpropagation.predict(inputs);
 ```
-A comprehensive usage can be found in the "SinusoidPredictionTest.java" JUnit test.
+A comprehensive usage can be found in the **SinusoidPredictionTest.java** JUnit test.

 <!-- CONTRIBUTING -->
 ## Contributing